sufianWG/open-remote-ssh/README.md

 ## Credits

 This extension is based on the original work by [jeanp413](https://github.com/jeanp413/open-remote-ssh).
-The v0.1.2 release includes critical fixes for broader VSCode fork compatibility.
+The v1.0.0 release provides complete Remote-SSH functionality for VS Code forks.